chainguard-dev/edu/content/open-source/wolfi/building-a-wolfi-package.md

 ## Building Packages
 When you feel your YAML is good for a first run, it's time to build the package with melange.
 In this guide we'll use Docker to execute melange in a local environment, using [Wolfi's SDK](https://github.com/wolfi-dev/tools/pkgs/container/sdk) image.
 This image contains everything you need to build Wolfi packages with melange and Wolfi-based images with apko.

-The procedure to build apk packages with melange is explained in more detail in our [melange GitHub repository](https://github.com/chainguard-dev/melange).
+The procedure to build apk packages with melange is explained in more detail in our [Getting Started with melange](https://edu.chainguard.dev/open-source/melange/tutorials/getting-started-with-melange/) tutorial.

 ### Setting Up a Local Development Environment